Analysis of a Tax-Exempt Nonprofit Organization

 - A hospital’s auxiliary operation of a sandwich stand for two weeks at a state fair would more than likely not be considered “regularly conducted trade or business.”

 Not substantially related: A business activity is not substantially related to the exempt purpose of an organization if it does not contribute importantly to accomplishing that purpose other than through the production of funds.
-[Note: Determination is performed on a case by case basis.
-Size and extent of the activities involved must be considered in relation to the nature and extent of the exempt function that they are intended to serve.]

 Example of “not substantially related activity”